 The chapel of St Nicholas is still preserved as a Grade 2 listed building.
 After a short spell as a temporary furniture store it is now the factory site of ICI Polymers Ltd. The high pointed windows on the west side are a remainder of its 163 years service as a Catholic chapel.

-There is a small kitchenette with plenty of china, and an accessible toilet.
-The room is available for private events, meetings, small parties etc. To check availability, to view or to book please email us or telephone Jacky Tucker on 01749 830695.
+There is a small kitchenette for light refreshments (but not cooking), and an accessible toilet.
+The room is available for private events, meetings, and classes etc. To check availability, to view or to book please email us or telephone Jacky Tucker on 01749 830695.

-Currently (July 2019) there are several vacant spaces.
+Currently (December 2022) there are no vacant spaces.

 Safeguarding documents can be accessed on the Clifton Diocese website.